-As part of the application process for Residential Colleges, you will need to get a teacher to complete a Common Confidential Reference Form (CRCC) or two character references if you have left school more than two years ago.
+As part of the application process, you will need to get a teacher to complete a Common Confidential Reference Form (CRCC) or two character references if you have left school more than two years ago.

 Do not delay in getting this form completed as your application will not be processed until the Accommodation Office has received it.

 |• UniFlats||1 August||1 November|

 Important information for recipients of the Vice-Chancellor’s Scholarships for International Students (New Zealand)

 The accommodation guarantee component of this scholarship is subject to:

 - Applying for accommodation by 1 November, and